 Reduce the need for customers to contact us by eliminating unnecessary contact, and when customers do need to speak to us, actively encourage use of the most appropriate channel whilst continuing to maintain choice for all services.

-Mange demand – design our processes and customer journeys to manage the need, and therefore the demand, for our services to support the second principle
+Manage demand – design our processes and customer journeys to manage the need, and therefore the demand, for our services to support the second principle.